State of the field: Binary black hole natal kicks and prospects for isolated field formation after GWTC-2: Hierarchical measurement of BH natal kicks

-Here, we will use observed gravitational-wave signals to measure the natal kicks that must act on BBHs if they originate in the field.
+We will use observed gravitational-wave signals comprising GWTC-2 to measure the natal kicks that must act on BBHs if they originate via standard CE evolution in the field with vanishing natal spins.
 We explore two kick models: isotropic Maxwellian kicks with speeds $v$ parametrized by a single velocity dispersion $\sigma$,

 and \textit{asymmetric} natal kicks with two dispersions $\sigma_\newparallel$ and $\sigma_\newperp$ that independently describe the distribution of kick velocity components in ($\newparallel$) and out of ($\newperp$) the orbital plane: